sammurraytuesta/labors-of-hercules/README.md

 ### Level Design
 - **Hub** - Takes inspiration from both Greek and Roman architecture in its assets using Greek and Roman low poly lite packs.
 The Hub is the first place the player is introduced to and is the gateway to all levels.
-- **Lion Cave** - Forrest setting in which the player is tasked with learning how to fight (against foxes spread throughout the level) and parkour in order to chase down and defeat the lion in its cave.
+- **Lion Cave** - Forest setting in which the player is tasked with learning how to fight (against foxes spread throughout the level) and parkour in order to chase down and defeat the lion in its cave.
 - **Hydra Arena** - Arena setting in which the player enters the arena to be met with the Hydra–a stationary boss with crab minions that chase you throughout.

 ### Antagonistic Elements
+Enemies and obstacles are categorized as follows:

 - **Parkour** - In between levels there will be pillars or boxes to jump on to get across rivers as an additive to make the game a bit more interesting and interactive.
 - **Bosses** - Two main bosses, the hydra and the lion that give objects to increase players chances of beating the game/help them defeat other bosses/minions
 - **Minions** - Scattered across the world and in the boss fights to force the player to think critically, these minions–once defeated–can help boost your health as they drop health for the player.

+Enemies the player will encounter throughout the game:

 #### Lion
 *Boss*